BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Stoicism/Stoics.md

 - Happiness = set of all goods
 - Virtue is good
 - External goods havd selective value
-- Virtue = deliberate about which ways off gaining external goods
+- Virtue = deliberate about which ways of maximizing external goods are benefit for community

 # Positions